Staff Technology Acceptable Use and Internet Safety Protocol Document in PDF format

 - Users shall not access, upload, download, transmit, or distribute material that is pornographic, obscene, sexually explicit, threatening, discriminatory, intimidating, abusive, harassing, or offensive.

-- Users shall be aware of their use of social media; as others may conduct their own search of you.
-Such searches may result in discovery of personal postings and/or and your comments made about work, fellow faculty/users, and/or students.
-Users shall refrain from “friending” or creating other electronic relationships with students; including the use of personal e-mail addresses and telephone numbers.
+Users shall be aware of their use of social media; as others may conduct their own search of you.
+Such searches may result in discovery of personal postings and/or your comments made about work, fellow staff/users, and/or students.
+Given such possible searches and your status as a school district employee, staff are held to a higher standard of conduct that reflects on your reputation and/or that of the school district.
+Users shall refrain from “friending” or creating other electronic relationships with students; including the use of personally-identifiable information such as home addresses and telephone numbers.

 - Users shall neither download nor install any commercial software, shareware or freeware onto network drives or disks without prior permission of the Director of Technology.
-Users shall not change settings on the browser or any other application.
+Appropriate educational apps may be downloaded to your iPad without prior permission.

 - Users shall not access, receive, upload, download, transmit, or distribute information pertaining to dangerous instruments such as bombs or other explosive devices, automatic weapons or other firearms, or other weaponry.